Prabesh789/Data_Analyst_Boot_Camp/README.md

 3. **String Functions**: COUNT, LOCATE, REPLACE, SUBSTRING, TRIM, UPPER, LOWER, CONCAT, etc. String Functions in MySQL.
 4. **Case Statements**: Conditional statements in MySQL.
 5. **Subqueries**: Queries inside query.
+6. **Window Functions**: Performs calculations across a set of table rows related to the current row within a query result set.
+These calculations are done while preserving the original rows in the result set.

 Updating Soon ........